-- 4.36 A five-storey office building with ground floor retail, at 2 Carshalton Road, stands on the site of the 'new' Cock Hotel (demolished in 1961).22 The office building makes a negative contribution to the character of the area and redevelopment offers the opportunity to construct a building that better reflects the significant history of the site, as well as better complementing the surrounding and adjoining buildings, particularly the listed Sutton Police Station. - 4.37 Today a 3-storey building with a domed roof stands in the place of the old Cock Hotel at 42 High Street.

-This building co-existed with the 'new' Cock Hotel and can be seen in the 1933 photo to the right.
-The building is in the High Victorian style with six over nine pane sash windows set regularly in red brick and stone dressings in quoin strips.
+- 4.36 A five-storey office building with ground floor retail, at no. 2 Carshalton Road, stands on the site of the 'new' Cock Hotel (demolished in 1961).
+The office building makes a negative contribution to the character of the area and redevelopment offers the opportunity to construct a building that better reflects the significant history of the site, as well as better complementing the surrounding and adjoining buildings, particularly the listed Sutton Police Station. - 4.37 Today a 3-storey building with a domed roof stands in the place of the old Cock Hotel at no. 42 High Street.
+This building coexisted with the 'new' Cock Hotel and can be seen in the 1933 photo to the right.
+The building is nominated for local listing (ref. # 90) and is in the High Victorian style with six over nine pane sash windows set regularly in red brick and stone dressings in quoin strips.
 The first storey windows originally matched the six over nine pane windows on the second storey, however the lower portion of the sash has since been replaced.
 The dome roof and globe finial remain and provide variety and interest to the skyline.

-- 4.38 The adjoining terrace is a series of six, 4 storey buildings with the listed Edwardian Cock and Bull public house on the northern corner of the High Street and Carshalton Road.
-The length of this terrace and the position of the buildings was determined by the historic road layout, with Sutton Court Road to the south (discussed in sub-area 1 above). - 4.39 Above ground level, the buildings form a uniform terrace, however minor changes are apparent: many of the original sash windows have been replaced; the remaining windows and stone window surrounds, with keystones, have been painted; and the entire Cock and Bull building above ground floor is now painted with a parapet added.
-Fortunately, 2 of the original 3 canted oriel windows remain, one of which retains most of its original glazing and glazing bars (32-34 High Street) and reminds us how splendid the architecture once was.
+- 4.38 The adjoining terrace is a series of six, 4-storey buildings with the listed Edwardian Cock and Bull public house on the northern corner of the High Street and Carshalton Road.
+The length of this terrace and the position of the buildings was determined by the historic road layout, with Sutton Court Road to the south (discussed in sub-area 1 above).
+This terrace is nominated for local listing (ref.# 90). - 4.39 Above ground level, the buildings form a uniform terrace, however minor changes are apparent: many of the original sash windows have been replaced; the remaining windows and stone window surrounds, with keystones, have been painted; and the entire Cock and Bull building above ground floor is now painted with a parapet added.
+Fortunately, 2 of the original 3 canted oriel windows remain, one of which retains